British industry in the 19th century

 Study note

-British industry led the world in the 19th century.
-The UK produced more than half of the world's iron, coal and cotton cloth, and also became a centre for financial services such as insurance and banking.
-In 1851 the Great Exhibition opened in the Crystal Palace in Hyde Park, showing goods from around the world.
+In the 19th century British industry led the entire world.
+The UK produced more than half of the world's iron, coal and cotton cloth, an astonishing share for a single country.
+So if asked what Britain made more than half of, the answer is iron, coal and cotton cloth.
+Britain also became a leading centre for financial services such as insurance and banking.

 Memory tip: 19th-century Britain made over half the world's iron, coal and cotton; the 1851 Great Exhibition showed it off.